 When Bey first stepped foot in Sterling, he noticed a group of inmates playing D&D. Bey had been drawn to the game in his teens because of its similarities to theater, but it had been years since he played.
 He joined the game and quickly found in it a welcome opportunity to shed the hardened persona that helped him survive on the streets.

-Like Bey, Klug's been in and out of institutions since his teens.
+For the last couple years, Bey has been playing in a group led by dungeon master Aaron Klug—a reclusive inmate with an affinity for numbers and systems, but who struggles to connect with other people.
+When it comes to commitment to D&D, no one can beat Klug, who lives and breathes gaming.
+When he's not running the game, he's in his cell drafting character sheets and drawing maps.
+"I've been playing games since I can remember," Klug says.
+"It's the one thing that few can beat me at.
+In the system or on the streets, it's what I do."Like Bey, Klug's been in and out of institutions since his teens.
 He is currently serving an eight-year sentence for robbing a bank back in 2010.
 Police knew Klug was their suspect, but didn't know how to find him.
 After three months of detective work, they ran an online search and noticed he'd registered for a local D&D event.
 The event posting read, "Adventure awaits as you journey to the Nentir Vale and face down savage beasts and lurking evils at the edge of civilization."
 They showed up to the event and arrested him on the spot.
 The next day, it was in the headlines: "Fantasy Game Player Arrested in Real Life Robbery."
 Naturally, the first thing Klug did in prison was start up a game.

-Then again, Bey may be downplaying what it took to earn that respect in the first place.
+Currently, Bey plays a female halfling (he offers in a high-pitched tone—clearly his role-playing voice).
+Role-playing a female character in prison seems like it would take guts, but Bey isn't worried.
+"When you're in a setting like prison," he says, "where so much depends on bravado and presenting a credible threat, to sit down and play a game that has the word 'faerie' anywhere in it takes a certain self-confidence that I think demands respect."Then again, Bey may be downplaying what it took to earn that respect in the first place.
 A couple years ago another inmate who was not a member of the group had gotten into the habit of interrupting their game to taunt the players.
 With each interruption, Bey became increasingly irate until one day, he couldn't take it anymore.
 "I told you to quit messing with us while we're playing our game," he screamed as he jabbed his pencil into the bully's thigh multiple times.

 Bey's justification: "In the facility, we have three hours a day of pod time where we have access to the tables and we're not locked down.
 So we have very little time to game and this time has to be shared with phone calls, showers, etc. The last thing we need is a level six npc distracting the players."
 Prison officials sent Bey to solitary confinement, where he convinced the inmates in neighboring cells to play a game with him by yelling through the ventilation shafts.